 Jason Jay provides an overview of the MIT Sloan perspective on economic, social, and environmental sustainability, and introduction to the Sustainability Initiative at MIT Sloan.

-Jason Jay, sustainability expert at the MIT Sloan School of Management, spoke with the sustainability chiefs at Stonyfield and SAP to hear how both companies are approaching the problem of...
+What does it take to build a business case for sustainability?
+Jason Jay, sustainability expert at the MIT Sloan School of Management, spoke with the sustainability chiefs at Stonyfield and SAP to...

-It seems that everyone talks sustainability these days.
-And the country has come a long way since the days when littering on the highway was acceptable behavior.
+The country has come a long way since the days when littering on the highway was acceptable behavior.
 But is that enough?
-Not really,...
+Not really, says Jason Jay, Director of the MIT Sloan Initiative for...

 Jason Jay, the Director of the MIT Initiative for Sustainable Business in Society, leads a panel discussion about amplifying the impact of sustainability projects.